Metabolomics signatures associated with an oral glucose challenge in pregnant women.

 Kidney & Diabetes

 Gelaye, B; Clish, C B; Denis, M; Larrabure, G; Tadesse, M G; Deik, A; Pierce, K; Bullock, K; Dennis, C; Enquobahrie, D A; and Williams, M A, "Metabolomics signatures associated with an oral glucose challenge in pregnant women."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 474.